dagger/dagger/docs/current/cookbook.md

 ### Organize pipeline code into modules or packages

-The following code listing demonstrates how to organize Dagger pipeline code into independent units (functions, modules and/or packages, depending on your programming language) to improve code reusability and organization.
-It also demonstrates how to reuse the Dagger client and, therefore, share the Dagger session between units.
+The following code listing demonstrates how to organize Dagger pipeline code into independent modules (or functions/packages, depending on your programming language) to improve code reusability and organization.
+It also demonstrates how to reuse the Dagger client and, therefore, share the Dagger session between modules.

 <Tabs groupId="language">
 <TabItem value="Go">